 Matthew forumlated the first K-9 Disaster Search Team for Rhode Island's Urban Search and Rescue team.
 Many of these K-9 teams went on to become certified in various levels of proficiency to include Light Disaster, Type II and Type I Live and Human Remains Detection Disaster Search.

-International Police Work Dog Association (IPWDA) in Search & Rescue.
+Matthew is a volunteer search manager for the State of Rhode Island and a Master Trainer for the International Police Work Dog Association (IPWDA) in Search & Rescue.
 Matt also trained and handled an explosive detection canine for the last two years of his canine career.